Services

 • Pain with latching - including cracked and/or bleeding nipples

-Are you ready to get messy?!
-Starting solid food to your little one can be an exciting, fun, (and messy) experience!
-But figuring out where to start can be confusing.
+Starting solid food with your little one can be an exciting, fun, (and messy) experience!
+But it can come with it’s own set of challenges.
+Is your child having trouble moving from breast or bottle feeding to eating solid foods?
 Are you unsure about trying purees or baby led weaning?
-Nervous about how or when to introduce potential allergens?
-Or maybe you have tried introducing solid food to your baby and you are noticing concerning behaviours, such as gagging, vomiting, refusal, and/or picky eating.
+Or maybe you’ve noticed concerning behaviours, such as gagging, vomiting, refusal, and/or texture sensitivities?